nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-03-05-cfo_salary_business_size.md

 The average salary for a Chief Financial Officer (CFO) varies widely based on factors such as company size, industry, location, and experience.

+### Small Business CFO Salary:

 In small companies with revenue under $50 million, the average CFO salary ranges from $130,000 to $200,000.

+When looking specifically at how much a CFO of a small company makes, figures can vary around this range depending on specific business conditions and revenue size.

 For medium-sized companies with revenue between $50 million and $1 billion, the salary range typically falls between $170,000 and $450,000.